Muldai View Point

 Throughout your journey, you will be accompanied by lush green pine forests and dense rhododendron jungles, serving as constant allies.
 Along the trail, you will encounter cozy loggias with cafes where you can indulge in the delightful flavors of Nepalese tea, including black, green, lemon, masala, milk, and ginger.

-Each day of the Muldai View Point trek will begin early morning, as you embark on 4 to 6 hours of hiking.
+Each day of the Muldai View Point trek will begin early morning, as you begin on 4 to 6 hours of hiking.
 Every sunrise will greet you with breathtaking vistas of the magnificent Dhaulagiri, Annapurna, and Fishtail Mountains.
 And as night falls, you will be treated to a mesmerizing display of countless stars, undisturbed by the lights of urban areas.

 The Muldai View Point Trek is a relatively short trek that can be completed in 4 to 8 days, making it an ideal choice for those seeking a compact adventure.
 It offers a straightforward and easily accessible route, immersing you in the awe-inspiring beauty of Nepal’s renowned and sacred mountains, including Annapurna and Machhapuchhre.